ResearchProjects

 How can teaching in introductory psychology be conducted in a way that promotes active student learning and engagement?
 We use a concept-based teaching approach with open-book essay tests.
 In a Tuesday/Thursday hybrid teaching format, concepts are first introduced by each week by a short video and a brief on-line quiz on Monday before the Tuesday in-person lecture/discussion where detailed facts and theories are presented.
 Then, on Thursday we use a Zoom meeting format that starts with a brief review and then features discussion in Zoom groups with report-out to the whole class.
 The idea is to practice there some active discussion and active learning.
 Like others, we have been impacted by Artificial Intelligence (AI).
 So we are experimenting with having the Monday quizzes be answered in oral conversation with an Ai-driven avatars (in collaboration with InStage Inc. (with whom we have written papers).
 We are also encouraging Zoom groups on Thursday to use ChatGpt to develop their answers to questions that are then evaluated by those Zoon groups in their class discussion.
 Finally, we feature short in-class videos of mindfulness and growth mindset.
 The overall goal is to emulate the engagement of experiential education based on the neuroscience of cognitive-emotional integration.

-Cluster Members
+Team Members

 User Profile